In 1929, Joseph F. Cullman Jr. and Howard S. Cullman, of Cullman

 the presentation are [left to right] F. Warren Hellman of Lehman

-Brothers, Sydney J. Weinberg, Jr., of Goldman, Sachs & Co., Frederick L. Ehrman of
+Brothers, Sydney J. Weinberg, Jr., of Goldman, Sachs & Co., Frederick L. Ehrman

 Lehman Brothers and James W. Cozad, Treasurer of